SHA-mbles/SHA-mbles.github.io/README.md

 # This is on embargo until January 6, please do not distribute!
+## The result will be presented at Real World Crypto 2020

 We have computed the very first **chosen-prefix collision for SHA-1**.
 In a nutshell, this means a complete and practical break of the SHA-1 hash function, with dangerous practical implications if you are still using this hash function.
 To put it in another way: all attacks that are practical on MD5 are now also practical on SHA-1.
 Check our paper **[here](TODO)** for more details.